Suppenbiatch/csgo_auto_accept/README.md

 		- `AFK Reset Delay`: Seconds after tabbed in until the anti-afk script timer resets
 - Add `-netconport [port]` to the launch options of csgo, `port` needs to be same as set in `TelNet Port`
 - Add multiple accounts by creating a new section called `Account 2` until `Account X` with the same `keys` as `Account 1`

+- `WebHook Endpoints`:
+	- `minimize` -> minimizes and maximizes csgo via special ESC button emulation
+	- `activate` -> manually activates looking for match
+	- `pushbullet` -> activates afk messages send via discord
+	- `upload` -> manually starts upload thread to look for new matches and requests them via the discord bot backend
+	- `switch_accounts` -> if the script is already running and the user switches account use this to switch between accounts from config
+	- `mute` -> uses the windows audio mixer to mute csgo
+	- `discord_toggle` -> Disables/Enables discord output if a match is parsed by the discord bot
+	- `end` -> exits the script
+	- `fetch_status` -> manually invokes `status` via console and sends result to discord backend
+	- `autobuy` -> manually trigger autobuy script even if in-game
+	- `seek` -> manually seek to the end of the console log file
+	- `afk` -> manually activate anti-afk script